mybonk/mybonk-wiki/baby-rabbit-holes.md

     - Don't forget to explore 'i-search' and 'reverse-i-search' using ``Ctrl`` + ``s`` and ``Ctrl`` + ``r`` respectively; Read this [if 'i-search' using ``Ctrl`` + ``s`` does not work](https://stackoverflow.com/questions/791765/unable-to-forward-search-bash-history-similarly-as-with-ctrl-r).
   - `alias`
-  - `grep`: Find all files containing specific text
+  - `grep`:
     - On a file:
-      - Most basic use
+      - Most basic use: all the lines containing 'keyword':
         ```
         $ grep 'keyword' /path/to/file.log
         ```
       - To also show the 5 lines before and the 2 lines after the keyword occurrences as well as highlighting the occurrences in color:
         `$ grep -B 5 -A 2 --color 'keyword' /path/to/file.log`
+      - Exclude a single pattern using the the -v flag: `grep -v "pattern" file`:
+        ```
+        # journalctl -n 50 |grep -v  "sudo"
+        ```
+      - Exclude multiple patterns using the -e flag combined with the -v flag:
+        ```
+        # journalctl -n 50 |grep -v -e  "sudo" -e "background"
+        ```
-    - On directories:
+    - On directories: Find all files containing specific text
       - Search all the files in a given *directory*:
         ```
         grep -rnw '/path/to/somewhere/' -e 'pattern'